 Tiffin, Multiple locations

 One of Philly’s OG Indian operations, Tiffin has had an interesting growth curve.
 It started as a web-only delivery service (hence the name) long before Doordash and Postmates.
-Tiffin evolved into what founder Munish Narula calls a “multi-platform restaurant,” offering dine-in, take-out, delivery, and a variety of spin-off operations like the high-end Indo-French Tashan (RIP) and Tiffin Bistro, which basically takes the Tiffin formula and adds a bar.
+Tiffin evolved into what founder Munish Narula calls a “multi-platform restaurant,” offering dine-in, take-out, delivery, and a variety of spin-off operations like the high-end Indo-French Tashan (R.I.P.) and Tiffin Bistro, which basically takes the Tiffin formula and adds a bar.
 With 10 locations on both sides of the Delaware, it remains one of the most accessible entry points for folks getting their first taste of Indian food — and a dependable standby for when you just want some saag and chicken korma on a Tuesday night.
-Multiple locations

 Mount Masala, Voorhees

-Ok, yes.
+Okay, yes.
 Mount Masala is really a Himalayan restaurant.
 But what are the odds that I’m going to be doing a list of the regions best Himalayan restaurants any time soon?
 So I’m including this one here just for those of you who (a) already know how good and rich and comforting Himalayan cuisine is, or (b) are now really curious about it.
 Momo dumplings, chicken in sweet garlic gravy, Himalayan chow mein, curries, and egg fried rice?
 You gotta check it out.
-300 White Horse Road
+300 White Horse Road.